 Many people feel uneasy about taking legal action.
 You might think, “I’m not the suing type.”
 That’s understandable.
 Most people just want to heal and get their bills paid without going to court.

 Insurance companies count on people staying quiet or settling for less.
-When you have a team like LJBLegal behind you, you send a clear message: you won’t accept less than you deserve.
+When you have a team like LJBLegal behind you, you send a clear message that you won’t accept less than you deserve.

 We won’t push you into a trial unless it’s the right move.
-But we prepare every case like it might go to court, because that’s what gets results.
+But we prepare every case like it might go to court, because that preparation is what gets results.

 We ARE TRANSPARENT